rajendra627/k8s-bootcamp/service-mesh/README.md

 If you do not specify a namespace, the default will be todo-app.  make sure you have created the namespace first.

+After you have deployed the application with conduit, execute `conduit dashboard` to access the conduit dashboard and view which pods have been instrumented by Conduit.

 ## References ##

 - [Linkerd service-mesh](https://linkerd.io)